robfinch/Qupls/README.md

 Qupls4 is the most recently worked on version beginning in November 2025.
 Work started on Qupls2 in February of 2025; then Qupls3 started in March.
 Work started on Qupls in November of 2023.
 Many years of work have gone into prior CPUs.

 ### Recent Additions
+The more recent addition is multiple threads of execution, and multiple streams (branch paths) of execution.
 Provision for capabilities instructions were added to the instruction set.
 The capabilities version of the core requires 128-bit registers as a 64-bit capability is part of the register.
 This increases the size of the core considerably and turns Qupls into a 128-bit machine.

 ### Features Superscalar Out-of-Order version (Qupls4.sv)
 * Fixed 48-bit length instruction set.